Axiom of choice

-Bertrand Russell coined an analogy: for any (even infinite) collection of pairs of shoes, one can pick out the left shoe from each pair to obtain an appropriate collection (i.e. set) of shoes; this makes it possible to define a choice function directly.
-For an infinite collection of pairs of socks (assumed to have no distinguishing features such as being a left sock rather than a right sock), there is no obvious way to make a function that forms a set out of selecting one sock from each pair without invoking the axiom of choice.
+Bertrand Russell coined an analogy: for any (even infinite) collection of unordered pairs of shoes, one can pick out the left shoe from each pair to obtain an appropriate collection (i.e. set) of shoes; this makes it possible to define a choice function without using the axiom of choice.
+However, for an infinite collection of unordered pairs of socks (assumed to have no distinguishing features such as being a left sock rather than a right sock), there is no natural (i.e., canonical) way of choosing one sock from each pair, so one must appeal to the axiom of choice to construct the desired choice function.

 Although originally controversial, the axiom of choice is now used without reservation by most mathematicians, and is included in the standard form of axiomatic set theory, Zermelo–Fraenkel set theory with the axiom of choice (ZFC).
 One motivation for this is that a number of generally accepted mathematical results, such as Tychonoff's theorem, require the axiom of choice for their proofs.
 Contemporary set theorists also study axioms that are not compatible with the axiom of choice, such as the axiom of determinacy.
 While some varieties of constructive mathematics avoid the axiom of choice, others embrace it.